snw35/cloudenv/README.md

  * [Travis CI: ![Build Status](https://travis-ci.org/snw35/cloudenv.svg?branch=master)](https://travis-ci.org/snw35/cloudenv)

-The Cloud Environment Shell ⛅
+The Cloud Environment ⛅

-This is a one-stop "install all" for modern cloud tooling that wraps seamlessly over your existing shell.
-It provides a suite of infrastructure-as-code (IaC) tools for Amazon AWS, Google GCP, and Kubernetes with no setup required.
+This is a suite of modern cloud tooling that wraps seamlessly over your existing shell.
+It provides:

+ * Infrastructure-as-code (IaC) tools for Amazon AWS and Google GCP.
+ * Authentication tools for Okta and AWS.
+ * Large collection of Kubernetes tools.

+Tested on Mac and Linux with both Podman and Docker.

 ## How To Use

-The only requirement is to have Docker installed.
-Tested and working on both Mac and Linux.
+If you are using Docker, first add your user to the 'docker' group so you can run docker commands directly.
+Podman users do not need to do this.

 Install the `cloudenv` command: